Frequently Asked Questions

 What’s the big deal with tube amps vs solid state amps?

-The technical answer is that due to the nonlinear gain characteristics of vacuum tubes, Tube Amps are often described as having a "warm," "rich," and "organic" sound.
+Due to the nonlinear gain characteristics of vacuum tubes, Tube Amps are often described as having a "warm," "rich," and "organic" sound.
 They tend to produce even-order harmonic distortion, which is generally perceived as musically pleasing.
 Solid-State Amps on the other hand, generally have a "cleaner" and more "accurate" sound.
 They produce odd-order harmonic distortion, which can be perceived as harsher but also more precise.

 Do tubes have to be replaced regularly?